Battlbox

 Accessories Matter

-- Stabilizers: These can help reduce vibration and improve accuracy.
+- Stabilizers: Reduce vibration and improve steadying.

 How to Test Your Setup